 Simply Priceless aka Johnny (owned by the Simply Priceless Syndicate), is a 16.2 hh 2001 Australian Thoroughbred gelding.
 With Johnny, Elisa competed successfully at the four star 2015 Rolex Kentucky International Three Day Event, where she earned a top twenty finish, and the distinction of being highest placing ‘Rolex Rookie.’
 Also in 2015 Elisa was named to the USEF High Performance Training List, and was awarded a Land Rover USEF grant to compete at the Blenheim Palace International Horse Trials in England.
 Thanks to her coach Karen O’Connor, Elisa returned to Rolex in 2016 where she earned a top ten finish.
-Her spectacular performance in Kentucky has landed Elisa on the short list of riders being considered for the US Olympic Team, and she hopes to represent her country at the games in Rio this August.
+Her spectacular performance in Kentucky has landed Elisa on the short list of riders being considered for the US Olympic Team.